Evidence Level

 Mild antimicrobial and platelet effects

 Arnica extracts have modest antimicrobial activity against Staphylococcus species and inhibit platelet aggregation in vitro.
-The platelet effect may contribute to the paradoxical observations of both bruising help (reduced platelet activation prolonging clearance) AND theoretical bleeding risk.
+The platelet effect may contribute to the paradoxical observations of both bruising help (reduced platelet activation prolonging clearance) and theoretical bleeding risk.

 4

-HOMEOPATHIC DILUTION: No detectable active mechanism
+Homeopathic dilution: No detectable active mechanism

 At homeopathic dilutions of 30C (1:10⁶⁰) or higher, the probability of even a single original arnica molecule remaining in a typical dose is essentially zero.
-Any clinical effect of homeopathic arnica must operate via mechanisms NOT involving the labeled compound (placebo effect, ritual/expectation, alcohol vehicle in liquid forms, lactose vehicle in pellets).
+Any clinical effect of homeopathic arnica must operate via mechanisms not involving the labeled compound (placebo effect, ritual/expectation, alcohol vehicle in liquid forms, lactose vehicle in pellets).
 Essential context for evaluating the arnica evidence base.

 Clinical trials